 Historical newspapers are a very valuable source for family history.
 Australian newspapers, especially local and country newspapers, published lots of material about individuals and families in their area.

 Newspapers often contain information about people that you can’t find anywhere else.

-The sorts of information you might find includes births, deaths, funerals, marriages, obituaries, inquests, court cases, social events, church activities, sporting events, legal notices, land sales, advertisements for businesses and military service.
+The sorts of information you might find include births, deaths, funerals, marriages, obituaries, inquests, court cases, social events, church activities, school exam results, sporting events, legal notices, land sales, advertisements for businesses and military service.

 Many researchers find material in newspapers that help them flesh out their family histories, making them more than just lists of names and dates.